MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/utilities/httpclient.md

 # HTTP Client

-CDM Http Client is an HTTP client which implements retry logic to execute retries.
+CDM Http Client is an HTTP client that implements retry logic to execute retries.

 ```csharp
 public class CdmHttpClient